gchq/stroom-docs/HOWTOs/Install/InstallVolumesHowTo.md

 If you are setting up Stroom for the first time and you had accepted the default for the __CREATE_DEFAULT_VOLUME_ON_START__ configuration option (_true_) when configuring the Stroom service application, you will see two default volumes have already been created.
 Had you set this option to _false_ then the window would be empty.

-It should be noted that at the time of writing, the default Status's of `Closed` are incorrect and they should default to `Inactive`.
-This will be corrected once issue https://github.com/gchq/stroom/issues/77 is deployed.

 #### Add Volumes
 Now from our two node Stroom Cluster example, our storage hierarchy was